Carnegie Mellon University

-- Engage Students with Active Learning – I believe students should be fully engaged in the learning process.
-I encourage students to be active participants in the classroom rather than passive observers.
-My role in the classroom is one of a facilitator who devises materials, presentations, and exercises that promote dialogue and analysis of concepts inherent in the information systems discipline.
-I limit my lectures to core materials and fundamental concepts.
-The majority of class is devoted to hands-on activities that engage students in problem solving, discussion, and reflection.
+- Engage Students with Active Learning – I believe students should be fully engaged in the learning process and I encourage them to be active participants rather than passive observers.
+My role in the classroom is that of a facilitator – one who devises materials, presentations, and exercises that promote dialogue and analysis of concepts inherent in the information systems field.
+I limit my lectures to core material and concepts.
+The majority of class is devoted to activities that engage students in problem solving, discussion, and reflection.
 I see myself as less of an instructor in the traditional sense, and more of a mentor or a guide.

-- Develop Students’ Critical Thinking and Problem-Solving Skills – Critical thinking and problem-solving skills are perhaps the most valuable abilities an undergraduate student can obtain.
-The information systems industry operates in a complex environment where there are often multiple solutions to any given problem.
-Therefore, it is imperative for students to be well prepared in the process of how to evaluate options, draw inferences, and make judgment decisions.
-I encourage critical thinking through problems and scenarios that require careful analysis before solutions can be developed or conclusions can be reached.
+- Develop Students’ Critical Thinking and Problem-Solving Skills – Critical thinking and problem-solving skills are perhaps the most valuable abilities our students develop while pursuing their degrees.
+The information systems field operates in a complex environment where there are often multiple solutions to any given problem.
+Consequently, it is imperative for students to be well prepared in the process of how to evaluate options, draw inferences, and make judgment decisions.
+I encourage critical thinking through scenario-based learning that requires careful analysis before solutions can be developed or conclusions can be reached.
 I frequently use case analysis or problem-decomposition exercises as primary assessment components.

-I recognize that the undergraduate students studying in this discipline are future leaders in the information systems field.
-Hence, my overarching teaching goal is to help develop a cadre of well-rounded, critical thinkers who have skills that span the technical, organizational, and social spheres.
-I hope this will prepare my students to address the challenges they will face within and beyond the university.
+I recognize the students enrolled in our program are future leaders in the information systems field and interdisciplinary areas of study.
+My teaching goal is to help develop a cadre of well-rounded, critical thinkers who have skills that span the technical, organizational, and social spheres.
+I hope this will prepare our students to address the challenges they will face within and beyond the university.